Clean and disinfect makeup brushes naturally without brush cleaner

-To clean your makeup brushes and sponges with it, simply mix two tablespoons of white vinegar in a cup with warm water, dip your brushes into the mixture, and swirl them around until clean.
+To use vinegar to clean your makeup brushes, simply mix two tablespoons of white vinegar in a cup with warm water, dip your brushes into the mixture, and swirl them around until clean.

 Rinse them with lukewarm water and then place them on a paper towel to air dry.

 To clean your makeup sponges, use a half teaspoon of gentle dish soap (Dawn is recommended), 2/3 cup white vinegar, and warm water.

 Submerse the sponge, and then lather and rinse until the water runs clear.

 5. Baby Shampoo

 One of the most recognizable baby shampoos is Johnson and Johnson’s Baby Shampoo, but any gentle shampoo or equivalent (like Dr. Bronner’s Pure Castile Soap Unscented) will do.